Whidbey Island: European contact

-The first known overnight stay by a non-Native American was made on May 26, 1840 by a Catholic missionary, Father François Norbert Blanchet, during travel across Puget Sound.
+The first known overnight stay by a non-Native American was made on May 26, 1840, by a Catholic missionary, Father François Norbert Blanchet, during travel across Puget Sound.
 He had been invited by Chief Tslalakum.
 Blanchet remained on the island for nearly a year and guided the inhabitants in building a new log church.

 Lieutenant Charles Wilkes, commander of the United States Exploring Expedition of 1838–1842, sailed the USS Vincennes into Penn Cove in 1841.
 By that time, the log church was already being built by the Native Americans beside a huge wooden cross (24 feet long) that they had erected.
 Wilkes ordered his men to use no force except in self-defense when dealing with the "savage and treacherous inhabitants".
 In fact, he encountered few problems with the indigenous people who had already been poorly treated by visitors and suffered from diseases they had introduced.

 Wilkes named the lower cove Holmes Harbor, after his assistant surgeon, Silas Holmes.
 During this time he charted Puget Sound.
-Other sites in the area that were given names by Wilkes included Maury Island (Vashon), Hammersley Inlet, Totten and Budd Inlets, Agate Passage between the Kitsap Peninsula, Hale Passage and Dana Passage.
+Other sites in the area that were given names by Wilkes included Maury Island (Vashon), Hammersley Inlet, Totten and Budd Inlets, Agate Passage between the Kitsap Peninsula and Bainbridge Island, Hale Passage and Dana Passage.

+The Oregon Treaty of 1846 established the boundary between Britain and the U.S.A. making Puget Sound and islands claimed by the United States.

 Thomas W. Glasgow filed the first land claim on Whidbey Island in 1848, attempting to become the first settler.
 He built a small cabin near Penn Cove, planted some crops and married a local lady, Julia Pat-Ke-Nim.
 Glasgow left in August of that year however, having been forced out by the local inhabitants.

-Colonel Isaac N. Ebey arrived from Columbus, Ohio, in 1850 and became the first permanent white settler, claiming a square mile (2.6 km²) of prairie with a southern shoreline on Admiralty Inlet.
+Colonel Isaac N. Ebey arrived from Columbus, Ohio, in 1850 and became the first permanent white settler, claiming a square mile (2.6 km2) of prairie with a southern shoreline on Admiralty Inlet.
 He took advantage of the 640 acres offered free of charge to each married couple, the first to do so, on October 15, 1850.
 In the fall of 1851, his children, his wife, three of her brothers and the Samuel Crockett family arrived to join Ebey.